webyrd/Barliman/README.md

 ### Advantages of Barliman

-Barliman is flexible.
+Barliman is *flexible*.
 Barliman can handle operational semantics for various programming languges.
 Users can add their own semantics, or modify the semantics for languages that are included with Barliman.
 Barliman does not require the language be statically typed, or that the user has supplied enough tests to fully synthesize the function being defined.

-Barliman is interactive.
+Barliman is *interactive*.
 Any change to the definition of a function, the corresponding tests, or even the semantics immediately re-triggers the program synthesis solver.

 ### Limitations of Barliman